Study at HUTE

 Summary

 The university was established in October, 1978 as an institute with two programs embodying a new concept of education.
 The Graduate School of Education (Master's Program) provides in-service teachers with opportunities to carry out high-level research on education.
-The Faculty of School Education (Undergraduate Kindergarten and Elementary School Teacher Training Program) trains kindergarten and elementary school teachers.
+On the other hand, the Faculty of School Education (The Teacher Education Program) mainly prepare students to be school teachers.
 Then in April, 1996, the Joint Graduate School in the Science of School Education (Ph.
 D. Program) was opened to develop educators with high level research and teaching abilities.
 Ever since, with the three programs, the university has been striving to be:

 Academic Year